sjkneisler/agentic-ai-workshop/memory-bank/activeContext.md

     - **Indexing:** Follows internal document links up to `rag_initial_link_follow_depth`.
 Stores resolved target file paths from internal links as a serialized string (`internal_linked_paths_str`) in metadata on chunks (due to Chroma limitations) before saving to Chroma.
 Does *not* fetch external links during indexing.
     - **Retrieval:** Performs initial semantic search.
 Optionally traverses internal links *between chunks* by deserializing the stored `internal_linked_paths_str` metadata and performing filtered searches (controlled by `rag_follow_internal_chunk_links`, `rag_internal_link_depth`, `rag_internal_link_k`).
 Optionally fetches external web links found in collected chunks on the fly (controlled by `rag_follow_external_links`).
 Combines all context.
 - **Agent Output:** `run_agent` now returns `(final_answer, web_source_urls, rag_source_paths)`. `main.py` displays both web and local sources (including fetched web URLs and sources from internally linked chunks).
+- **Clarification:** The agent now uses an interactive LangChain-based clarification step (`agent/clarifier.py`) if an `OPENAI_API_KEY` is provided.
+It uses `ChatOpenAI` and structured output parsing to determine if clarification is needed, prompts the user in the terminal with suggested questions, and then refines the query using another LangChain chain.
+This behavior can be tuned via `config.yaml`.